kingsquare/communibase-connector-js/README.md

 Error handling
 --

 The ```update```-Promise may be rejected if an entity is not considered valid.
-The error is in the following format
+The Error has one or more of the following properties:

 ```
 {
-	"success": true|false
+	"message": <a simplified error-string>
+	"code": <http response code of API>
 	"errors": {
 		[
 			"field": "<string>",